Harrisburg Drug & Alcohol Rehab, Detox & Treatment Resources

 Many cities and states have seen a recent spike in drug addiction, death and overdose, especially Harrisburg.
 In 2016, 4,642 people in Pennsylvania died from drug overdose, which averages to 13 deaths per day.
 Many individuals addicted to drugs and alcohol are struggling and don’t realize that treatment is available.
 In fact, there are many options in Harrisburg for the person who feels hopeless.

 Available options in Harrisburg include detox centers, residential treatment programs, partial hospitalization programs and outpatient services.
 There are also many recovery meetings throughout Harrisburg to help before, during and after treatment.
-In addition, nationally-known treatment centers such as The Recovery Village help struggling individuals to find sobriety every day.
 Below is a description of some of the available options in Dauphin County and Harrisburg.

 Many people struggling with addiction have found long-term sobriety beginning with residential treatment.
 Residential treatment is also often called “inpatient treatment.”
 In this type of drug rehab center in Harrisburg, PA, you stay for an agreed-upon amount of time.
 Often, it’s 30 days, but stays could be as long as 60 or 90 days, depending on the facility.
 Unless you are court-ordered, you are always free to stop treatment if you feel that this type of program isn’t right for you.
 These types of facilities often have more of a retreat vibe than feeling like an institution or jail.
 One of the benefits of inpatient drug rehab in Harrisburg, PA is having around-the-clock care.
 This not only pertains to medical care; it also means there’s someone is there to talk to you whenever you need help.
 Patients also find that it’s helpful to get away from the people, places and things that surround and enable their addiction.
 For this reason, these types of Harrisburg drug treatment facilities are helpful.